biratkdk/Dokan-Ecommerce/PROJECT_TIMELINE.md

 These are not mandatory for a minimum submission, but they make the codebase much stronger and easier to defend in viva.

+## 9. Recommendation Engine Upgrade

+The original "AI assistant" framing for catalog search and recommendations was built on keyword/token-overlap heuristics.
+On closer review this was a credibility risk: it was labelled as intelligent behaviour but was not actually machine learning.

+This phase replaced it with a real recommendation engine:

+- TF-IDF vectorization (scikit-learn) over product text for content-based similarity
+- item-based collaborative filtering from historical order co-purchase data, used for cart cross-sell recommendations
+- a structured historical order dataset (`0011_seed_recommendation_training_data` migration) so the collaborative model has real co-purchase signal to learn from
+- an offline evaluation command (`evaluate_recommendations`) that reports hit-rate@k
+  for the collaborative model against a popularity baseline

+This phase matters academically because it turns a previously overstated feature into one that can survive direct questioning about what algorithm is running and why it performs better than a naive baseline.

 ## Semester-Oriented Summary

 If this project is explained in a semester timeline, the clearest breakdown is: